MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 # Create a prompt

-Custom prompts give makers the freedom to instruct the generative AI model to behave in a certain way or to perform a specific task.
+Custom prompts allow you to instruct the generative AI model to behave in a certain way or to perform a specific task.
 By carefully crafting a prompt, you can generate responses that suit your specific business needs.
 This transforms the model into a flexible tool to accomplish various tasks.

 > [!IMPORTANT]
 > - AI Builder prompts run on GPT models powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).